orbeon/orbeon-forms-doc/configuration/properties/form-runner.md

     value="close clear print pdf save submit"/>
 ```

 The property configures which buttons are included on the Detail Page, and in what order they are shown.
-For more information, see [[Buttons and Processes|Form Runner ~ Buttons and Processes]].
+For more information, see [Buttons and Processes](FIXME Form Runner ~ Buttons and Processes).

 ### Buttons in Detail Page custom views